- Footnotes in History -

 At that time Kentucky was a member of the Southern Conference.
 A little while before the end of the season the Cats were informed that if they won two more games they would be invited to the conference tournament.
 But they couldn't quite get up that extra push to put them in the victory column again.

-After the season the Kernal editorial writer said "The entire student body knows the situation.
+After the season the Kernel editorial writer said "The entire student body knows the situation.
 For the first time Kentucky has not been invited to attend the Southern Conference tourney.
 The Blue and white basketeers, following in the wake of their football brothers sufferd the worst season in many many years."

 Only two times did Kentucky cagers ever win less games and those were on the abbreviated schedules of 1904-05 and 1906-07 when they turned in 1-1 and 2-4 records, respectively.